api3dao/oev-docs/docs/dapps/integration/contract-integration.md

 ## Mixed oracle design

-Some dApps choose to mix oracle solutions, either by denying service if they are not in consensus, or by using one primarily and deferring to another in case of inconsistency.
+Some dApps choose to mix oracle solutions, either by refusing service if they are not in consensus, or by using one primarily and deferring to another in case of inconsistency.

 In such setups, API3 data feeds need to be treated differently due to OEV considerations.
 Specifically, the vast majority of OEV is extracted during times of volatility, and letting other oracle solutions interfere during such times may result in losing out on a significant amount of OEV revenue.
 In practice, this will play out as an OEV searcher bidding a significant amount for a detected OEV opportunity, only to realize after the auction ends that the dApp now defers to a non-API3 data feed and the OEV opportunity no longer exists.
-Such ambiguity will put off OEV searchers from your dApp, or cause them to bid much less to hedge the risk, reducing your OEV Rewards.
+Such ambiguity will put off OEV searchers from your dApp, or cause them to bid much less to hedge the risk, reducing your [OEV Rewards](/dapps/oev-rewards/).

 The golden standard is only using API3 data feeds, in which case OEV searchers will be able to bid on OEV opportunities with full confidence, knowing that they will be able to extract if they win the auction.
 If you must use API3 data feeds as your primary source with another solution as fallback, you should tolerate as much inconsistency as possible.